Setting Up Mounts

 %mount "xfs://ram/"

 This makes it easy to transfer files from your computer to the cartridge for local access, without needing a network filesystem server.
+Uploaded files are temporary by default; commit selected files or directories to flash when they should survive power loss.

 Next Steps